 Set up license borrowing

 If your network key has a license borrowing product the clients can borrow a license.
 More about license borrowing.

 IMPORTANT: in case license borrowing is used make sure all licenses are returned/expired before doing any of the followings:

-- upgrading the licenses on The upgrade site.
+- upgrading the licenses with LMT or on the upgrade site.

 In relation to other changes